zhiyzuo/python-modularity-maximization/README.rst

     - Newman, M. E. J. (2006).
 Modularity and community structure in networks.
 Proceedings of the National Academy of Sciences of the United States of America, 103(23), 8577–82. https://doi.org/10.1073/pnas.0601602103

-A quick start can be found <a href="https://zhiyzuo.github.io/python-modularity-maximization/" target="_blank">here</a>
+A quick start can be found .. _here: https://zhiyzuo.github.io/python-modularity-maximization/

 All the datasets in `./data` comes from http://www-personal.umich.edu/~mejn/netdata/